Are You Ready For a New Dog

 How long after the death of a beloved friend is it appropriate to “replace” them?
 How do you know if you are emotionally ready to bring a new pet into your life?
 These are questions that I have asked myself, along with many other grieving pet owners.

 Have you allowed yourself time to grieve?
-When my first dog died, I had a very difficult time.
+When my first dog died, I had a tough time.
 She had been my childhood best friend, and I didn’t know how to sleep in my room without her comforting presence.
-My parents, in an effort to help me move on, rushed to replace her.
+To help me move on, my parents rushed to replace her.
 Soon I had a new dog sleeping in my bed, which in some ways, amplified my pain.

 I hadn’t had time to grieve.
 The memories of my old dog were still fresh, and I wasn’t ready for a new dog.
 This new dog, he didn’t have the same mannerisms.
 He didn’t have the same eyes.
 Looking at him only broke my heart.
 I wasn’t prepared for a change.